 You must not provide any information that is incorrect, misleading or deceptive on your Hireup profile or in any communications you have with Hireup or any member of our community.
 You also must not include any offensive, defamatory, derogatory or inappropriate material in your Hireup profile or in any communications you have with Hireup or any member of our community.

-You must acknowledge that as a home care and support worker you are a mandatory reporter.
+You must acknowledge that as a support worker you are a mandatory reporter.
 You are required to report situations where you believe that there is a significant risk of harm to the person you are supporting, this includes physical harm, sexual harm, emotional or psychological harm, financial abuse, neglect or exposure to domestic violence.

 You also have a responsibility to report any issues or incidents that occur during or in relation to a shift to Hireup through our 24-hour online reporting tool, as soon as possible or at the very least within 1 day of the incident occurring.